Sebastian1981/DataAnalytics/aboutme.md

 ---
 layout: page
-title: Curriculum Vitae
+title: About me
 ---
 ![screenshot](images/universe.png)

-Ich bin Physiker und Data Scientist mit über 10 Jahren Forschungshintergrund in Bereichen Statistik und Signalverarbeitung und über 4 Jahren Industrieerfahrung im Bereich Data Science Umsetzung und Beratung.
-Sog.
-"KI-Blackbox"-Systeme mögen performant sein, doch neigen zu intransparenten und diskriminierenden Entscheidungen, wodurch direkte oder indirekte Kosten entstehen.
-Verantwortungsvolle KI-Systeme hingegen zeichnen sich durch Transparenz und Fairness aus.
-Diese Eigenschaften sind v.a. bei Use Cases mit personenbezogenen Daten wichtig (z.B.
-Kündigerscore, Kundenwert, Kundensegmentierung, Kreditausfallscore, Krankheitsrisikoscore).
+I am a physicist and data scientist with over 10 years of research background in statistics and signal processing and over 4 years of industry experience in data science implementation and consulting.
+So-called "AI black box" systems may be high-performing, but tend to make non-transparent and discriminatory decisions, which result in direct or indirect costs.
+Responsible AI systems, on the other hand, are characterized by transparency and fairness.
+These properties are particularly important for use cases with personal data (e.g. churn score, customer value, customer segmentation, credit default score, health risk score).

-Lieblingszitat: *“It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
-If it doesn't agree with experiment, it's wrong.” ― Richard P. Feynman ―*
+Favorite Quote: *“It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
+If it doesn't agree with experiment, it's wrong.” ― Richard P Feynman ―*